steinybot/bug-reports/README.md

 # Bug Reports

-This reproduces the bug for TODO.
+This reproduces the bug for https://github.com/shadaj/slinky/issues/629.

 ## Steps to Reproduce

-1. `compile`
+1. `sbt compile`